Russian police pursuing other members of Pussy Riot

 Putin himself, an ex-KGB spy who returned to the presidency for a third term on May 7 after a four-year spell as prime minister, said before the sentences were pronounced that the women did “nothing good” but should not be judged too harshly.

-They have already been in jail for about five months, meaning they will serve another 19 but could be freed if Putin were to pardon them.
-The Orthodox Church signalled it would accept such a move by appealing, belatedly, for mercy.
+They have already been in jail for about five months, meaning they will serve another 19, and could be freed if Putin were to pardon them.
+The Orthodox Church hinted it would not oppose such a move by appealing, belatedly, for mercy.

-Madonna denounced on Saturday the jail terms imposed on the three women.
+Madonna on Saturday joined a chorus of celebrities in denouncing the jail terms imposed on the three women.
 She said they were being sent to a “penal colony for ... a 40-second performance extolling their political opinions”.

-Writing by Steve Gutterman and Alissa de Carbonnel, editing by Timothy Heritage and Mark Heinrich